joseprupi/joseprupi.github.io/docs/_posts/2024-12-17-llms-model-validation.markdown

     </details>
 </div>

 I have not executed this code mostly because I don't have access to the Monte Carlo details, but with my previous tests and how it looks, seems to be a really really good starting point.
-The tests are on point, or at least are tests I have exactly performed to a model with a similar funcionality than Credit Metrics.
+The tests are on point, or at least are tests I have exactly performed to a model with a similar functionality than Credit Metrics.

 Again, significant time savings.